broadinstitute/polyphonia/README.md

 You must include a reference genome in fasta format.
 For SARS-CoV-2 samples, we use [NC_045512.2](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512.2).

 The reference genome that is input using `--ref` must match that used in other input files.
 If you provide aligned [consensus genomes](#consensus-genomes) using `--consensus-aligned`, then the first sequence in the alignment must match the reference genome indicated by `--ref`.
 If you provide [aligned reads](#within-sample-diversity-files) through `--bam`, then the reads must be aligned to the same reference genome as that indicated by `--ref`.
-If you provide a pre-processed [within-sample diversity file](#within-sample-diversity-files) through `--vcf` or `--het`, then the positions of loci must be relative to the same reference as that indicated by `--ref`.
-If you provide a read-depth table through `--read-depths`, then the positions of loci must be relative to the same reference as that indicated by `--ref`.
+If you provide a pre-processed [within-sample diversity file](#within-sample-diversity-files) through `--vcf` or `--het` or a [read depth table](#position-inclusion-thresholds) through `--read-depths`, then the positions of loci must be relative to the same reference as that indicated by `--ref`.

 ### Consensus Genomes